zsoltlszabo/tdk-info/drafts/content/adaptation.md

 From these results, it is clear why the principle of degressive proportionality is crucial in the balance between the power of a member state, and the power of the people living in the European Union.
 Using this system, the four most populous states alone would have a sizeable 402-seat (or 403-seat) majority.

 ## Keeping degressive proportionality
 We will use a version of the Python code modified according to the guidelines in [Gri12, Page 3].
 The code along with a full, line-by-line explanation can be found in section 4.2.
-Using census data from 2011 from across the European Union, we have arrived at the following composition using the different methods (see Table 5).
+Using census data from 2011 from across the European Union, we have arrived at the following composition using the different methods (see the table below).
 Using this data, we can see that all three methods generated the same results.
 When analysing the difference between our apportionment and the official apportionment, we can notice a few major differences.
 As this simulation respects degressive proportionality, we can say that the least populous member states benefited greatly from this apportionment.
 We also see that there are more states with the minimum number of seats than under the current system.
 The only member state that reached the maximum of 96 seats under the current system is Germany.
 Germany reached this threshold under our system as well, making Germany less represented than the smaller states.